joachimlechner/sit/README.md

 * forward some missing svn commands to be able to complete need to use the svn command

 ### Requirements
-Python 2.7 upwards
+* Python 2.7 upwards
-Note that with python 3.x inquirer package is used for branch selection Subversion >= 1.7 (carret notation (^/trunk), single .svn folder in main repo (at least its not tested from my side))
+* Note that with python 3.x inquirer package is used for branch selection
+* Subversion >= 1.7 (carret notation (^/trunk), single .svn folder in main repo (at least its not tested from my side))
+* Linux (at least more is not tested from my side, but you can check if it works by running the included test suite)

 ### Installation